rukonpro/rukonpro/README.md

 ## Current Work

 ### Brand
-- **Description:** A versatile platform designed to showcase and sell a wide range of products.
-Focused on delivering a seamless user experience and effective product management.
+- **Description:** A versatile platform designed to showcase and sell a wide range of products.Focused on delivering a seamless user experience and effective product management.
 - **Role:** Currently working as a MERN Stack Developer, responsible for:
-  - Designing and implementing the frontend using React and Next.js.
+  - Designing and implementing the Front-End using React and Next.js.
   - Managing state with Redux and Context API.
   - Developing RESTful APIs with Node.js.
   - Implementing authentication and authorization using NextAuth and JWT.